eyb1/primed/docs/index.rst

    :alt: PyPI license

-General utility and NLP functions.
-Currently under development, so use at your own risk.
-Tests and thorough documentation will be added at some point (meaning probably never, but I will bear it in mind).
+NLP functions designed for fast execution times.
+General utility functions added as required.
+Currently under development, so use at your own risk, although it is likely to be stable if using ``pip``\ .

 Installation
 ------------